 China Calls For Urgent Talks On North Korea

-South Korea's president has taken responsibility for failing to protect his country from attack.
-It was his first public statement since North Korea shelled a South Korean island, an attack that left four dead.
-And China, North Korea's ally and biggest training partner, is now doing what the U.S. has urged it to do: getting actively involved in trying to lower tensions.
+S: getting actively involved in trying to lower tensions.
 China wants to help the six nations that had been conducting talks about North Korea, to resume those talks.
 But as NPR's Louisa Lim reports, the response has not been positive, even from South Korea.

-President LEE MYUNG-BAK (South Korea): (Foreign language spoken)
+P: (Foreign language spoken)

 LOUISA LIM: In his statement, President Lee Myung-bak called the North Korean attack a crime against humanity, and threatened further retaliation in the case of any further provocation.
-He didnt mention Chinas offer to broker talks at all.
-That proposal, by Pyongyangs closest ally, was made yesterday in a hastily arranged news conference by Chinas deputy foreign minister, Wu Dawei, speaking through an interpreter.
+He didn't mention China's offer to broker talks at all.
+That proposal, by Pyongyang's closest ally, was made yesterday in a hastily arranged news conference by China's deputy foreign minister, Wu Dawei, speaking through an interpreter.

-Mr. WU DAWEI (Deputy Foreign Minister, China): (Through Translator) I would like to stress that although the proposed consultations do not mean the resumption of the six-party talks, we do hope they will help create conditions for the re-launch of the six-party talks.
+: (Through Translator) I would like to stress that although the proposed consultations do not mean the resumption of the six-party talks, we do hope they will help create conditions for the re-launch of the six-party talks.

-LIM: Beijing has so far failed to condemn North Koreas attack.
-But now, under intense international pressure, Beijings engaging in a flurry of diplomacy.
-Its sent a senior Chinese official to meet the South Korean president, and is preparing to receive North Koreas parliamentary chief tomorrow.
+LIM: Beijing has so far failed to condemn North Korea's attack.
+But now, under intense international pressure, Beijing's engaging in a flurry of diplomacy.
+It's sent a senior Chinese official to meet the South Korean president, and is preparing to receive North Korea's parliamentary chief tomorrow.
 But calls for Beijing to rein in Pyongyang are little more than wishful thinking, according to North Korea expert Brian Myers, from Dongseo University.

-Unidentified Man (News anchor): ...aircraft carrier, the U.S.S.
+LIM: ...aircraft carrier, the U.S.S.
 George Washington has already left its homeport of Yokosuka near Tokyo.

-LIM: As the U.S. aircraft carrier the George Washington takes part in massive military exercises with South Korea in the Yellow Sea, whats interesting is that China hasnt protested more.
+LIM: As the U.S. aircraft carrier the George Washington takes part in massive military exercises with South Korea in the Yellow Sea, what's interesting is that China hasn't protested more.
 Earlier this year, Beijing was livid when such exercises were suggested.
-Against a backdrop of growing nationalism, Chinas relative silence speaks volumes, according to Peking Universitys Zhu Feng.
+Against a backdrop of growing nationalism, China's relative silence speaks volumes, according to Peking University's Zhu Feng.

-Louisa Lim, NPR News, Beijing.
+LIM: Louisa Lim, NPR News, Beijing.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.